syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/diagram/layers.md

 The layer's [`ID`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Diagrams.DiagramLayer.html#Syncfusion_EJ2_Diagrams_DiagramLayer_Id) property defines the ID of the layer, and its further used to find the layer at runtime and do any customization.

-The following code illustrates how to add a layer.

 ```typescript

 let diagramElement = document.getElementById('element');